 Identity card

-This section of the bill deals with travel documentation. identity card will be considered valid abroad, except in cases with impediments similar to those of passport.
+This section of the bill deals with travel documentation. identity card It will be considered valid for international use, except in cases with impediments similar to those of a passport.
 There are also adjustments to passport legislation, in line with European Union regulations.

 Improvement in consulates